mchristenson5891/lab/readme.md

   HINT: you can make the images fit nicely inside their parent elements by setting `width: 100%`

   HINT 2: to right align "continues" it may be easiest for now to make that element a heading and use `text-align: right`

+  Bonus: look up how to do element hover styles;
+  Links hover:
+  Text color #aa0000

 ## Design
 ![Woodside Wheel](design.png)